Hop-on hop-off Tourist Bus, and the French Riviera Pass

 The Best Deal

-However, there is a notable awesome addition to the French Riviera Pass that tips the scales to make this pass really worth it: you now can take a free boat trip from the Nice Port (one of the stops on the Open Tour circuit) which cruises around the seaside villas of gorgeous Saint-Jean-Cap-Ferrat or else to the Lerins islands off Cannes.
+However, there is a notable awesome addition to the French Riviera Pass that can tip the scales to make this pass really worth it: with the 72h pass you now can take a free boat trip from the Nice Port (one of the stops on the Open Tour circuit) which cruises around the seaside villas of gorgeous Saint-Jean-Cap-Ferrat.

 But wait, there’s more!
-If you have time to fit them in, you can take advantage of a lot of little touristy extras: some Socca or a wine-tasting or a walking tour in the old town, a drink and chips at the Hard Rock Café, a glass of Champagne and a few betting chips at the Casino, etc., etc…
+If you have time to fit them in, you can take advantage of a lot of little touristy extras: some Socca or a wine-tasting or a walking tour in the old town, a drink and chips at the Hard Rock Café, a glass of Champagne and a few betting chips at the Casino, a Segway tour, bike rental, etc., etc…

 If you kinda know what you plan to do in Nice, click here for a cool interactive table where you can just check off the boxes and then see how much it would cost without the French Riviera Pass.
 This chart was designed for seeing if it is worth it for kids, so if you are an adult, add 15€ for what you would have spent on the museum pass.